 The Bureau of Labor Statistics does not report data on the software engineer occupation.
 However, a similar occupation, the software developer, has a median annual income of $102,280.
 This job is predicted to grow 17 percent by 2024.
 This growth is credited to the increased need for mobile applications for phones and tablets as well as an increased emphasis on cyber security.

 Education and Other Qualifications

-Additionally, this boot camp is intended to help students master the engineering principles they’ll need to design software for a variety of industries – health care, finance, retail, manufacturing, e-commerce, insurance, etc. – in a collaborative, hands-on way.
-This industry-specific knowledge of various audiences will make graduates of the program more attractive in the eyes of employers.
-Students will come away from this program with the know-how that proves to employers they have what it takes to perform as software engineers in the real world.
+Additionally, this bootcamp is intended to help students master the development of projects, start to finish, in a collaborative, hands-on way.
+Students will come away from this program having built a portfolio that proves to employers they have what it takes to perform in the real world.